GET OUR LANDING PAGE SECRETS CHEAT SHEET

 “How much does it cost?” is probably the biggest elephant in the room when it comes to converting visitors on your landing page and on the phone.

-People are much wiser online than they were just 5 years back.
-Their BS meters are at an all time high these days.
+People are much wiser online than they were just four or five years ago.
+BS meters are at an all-time high these days.

-If you look at something called the Flynn Effect, that suggests people’s IQs have grown steadily since their maturation and speed at which they learn has improved with the help of the internet and other media channels – then it’s no surprise that flashy sales and “Fear Of Missing Out (FOMO)” tactics have less and less power.
+The Flynn Effect suggests that “generational IQs” grow steadily over time, and the speed at which people learn has improved with the help of the internet and other media channels.
+It’s no surprise, then, that flashy sales and “Fear Of Missing Out (FOMO)” tactics have less and less power.

-Remember that your visitors have other options when it comes to getting answers they want.
+Remember that your visitors always have other options when it comes to getting the answers they want.
 And your closest competitor is just a click away.

-Because of that, I’m going to break the rules for one of the most common conversion rate optimization best practices on how reducing fields improves conversion rates.
+Because of that, I’m going to break the rules for one of the most common conversion rate optimization best practices.
+Specifically, the one on how reducing fields improves conversion rates.

 As Peep Laja says over at Conversion XL: